Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ## 12. Tips & Tricks

-- You can use the `PASS` statement as an empty placeholder for condition statements or loops.
+- You can use the `PASS` statement as an empty placeholder.
 - Be careful with loops as they can become infinite.
 Luckily this will get detected by the interpreter.
 - Integer values are clamped between `-999999999` and `999999999` to prevent overflow.
 - Decimal values are clamped between `-999999999.0` and `999999999.0` to prevent overflow.